davidgranstrom/SuperPrism/README.md

 * Supports custom "diffuser" effects
     - A diffuser is a standard SynthDef which follows a certain I/O scheme (explained below)

-* 3-band (low, mid, high) amplitude analysis for sidechain of effect parameters
+* 3-band amplitude analysis to use for sidechaining effect parameters etc.

 * Includes a template controller class written for [NanoKONTROL2](https://github.com/davidgranstrom/NanoKontrol2)